caboom/homomorphine/README.md

 # Homomorphine

-Homomorphine is a less stressful interface for various Homomorphic encryption libraries and algorithms.
+Homomorphine is a less stressful interface for various Homomorphic encryption libraries and algorithms/models.
 Its (ultimate) goal is to remove a complexity of using various homomorphic backends, try to do (semi)automated optimizations and noise management to reduce the implicit complexity of dealing with the homomorphic encryption.
-Currently supported backends are [SEAL](https://github.com/microsoft/SEAL) and [HELib](https://github.com/homenc/HElib) (**warning:** HELib support is currently partially broken).
+Currently supported aritmetic model backends are [SEAL](https://github.com/microsoft/SEAL) [HELib](https://github.com/homenc/HElib) (**warning:** HELib support is currently partially broken).
+Homomorphine also supports boolean circuits models and it currently supports [TFHE](https://github.com/tfhe/tfhe) library.
+It also provides a different interface for arithmetic (modular and approximate number) and boolean circuit models given the different nature of operations performed on ciphers.

 # Installation

-You will have to install at least one of currently supported backend (either [SEAL](https://github.com/microsoft/SEAL) or [HELib](https://github.com/homenc/HElib)) and you will have to have C++14 compliant compiler (i.e. GCC 8/9), Basic Boost package(s) and CMake.
+You will have to install at least one of currently supported backends (either [SEAL](https://github.com/microsoft/SEAL), [HELib](https://github.com/homenc/HElib), or [TFHE](https://github.com/tfhe/tfhe)) and you will have to have C++14 compatible compiler (i.e. GCC 8/9), basic Boost package(s) and CMake.
 On OS/X 10.14 and later you can use Homebrew to install these:

 ```shell
 brew install gcc boost cmake